gitmarek/libbitcoinrpc/README.md

 The library provides basic routines to send RPC queries to a listening Bitcoin node, fetch responses and analyse errors.
-Currently, the code is tested against Bitcoin Core v0.11.2.
+Currently, the code is tested against the following versions of Bitcoin Core:
+0.10.4, 0.11.2.

 ## To build the shared library